 In the past few years, conferences have been held in Thailand, South Africa, England, India, Switzerland and Canada.

 Students must be 16+ or turning 16 in the year of the conference in order to be eligible.
-Expression of Interest forms have been previously sent out to parents and students several times but if more are required, please do not hesitate to contact me.
+Expression of interest forms will be sent via SEQTA to all students in Year 10, 11 and 12 as well as being available on the School Star app for parents.

 Round Square and Exchanges Coordinator